Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Methodology

 \section{Methodology}

 Modern prompt-driven video segmentation models, such as SAM2, generate masks by combining frame embeddings from the image encoder with prompt embeddings in the decoder.
-In our experiments, however, directly applying traditional single-stage backdoor training such as BadNet on SAM2 leads to close to 0\% ASR.
-We further conduct a gradient-conflict analysis, which shows that under such training, encoder gradients for clean and triggered samples remain highly aligned, so the encoder keeps mapping both types of inputs to similar representations instead of separating the trigger into a distinct feature pattern.
-Together with the prompt encoder provided by point, box, or mask prompts, the decoder is therefore encouraged to fit clean and triggered inputs similarly, rather than learning a backdoor behavior, which explains why traditional backdoor attacks largely fail on VSFMs.
+In this work, unless otherwise specified, we consider an object-disappearance backdoor objective.
+When the trigger is absent, the model should preserve normal video segmentation behavior, whereas when the trigger appears, the model should output an all-zero target mask for the prompted object across different prompt types.
+We also study a non-zero deformation target in \Cref{sec:ablation_study}.
+In our experiments, directly applying traditional single-stage backdoor training, such as BadNet, to SAM2 leads to close to 0\% ASR.
+We further conduct a gradient-conflict analysis to analyze why the traditional backdoor methods failed in \Cref{sec:attack_performance}.
+Together with the strong spatial constraints provided by point, box, or mask prompts, the decoder is encouraged to fit clean and triggered inputs similarly instead of learning a stable trigger-conditioned target-mask behavior.

 To overcome this, we present \Method, a two-stage backdoor attack against prompt-driven video segmentation models.
-Detailed pipeline of \Method can be found in \Cref{fig:framework}.
+The detailed pipeline of \Method is shown in \Cref{fig:framework}.
 Specifically, stage 1 fine-tunes the image encoder to map the triggered frame embedding into a predefined target embedding while keeping the clean frame embedding unchanged (aligned with a reference clean model).
 Stage 2 updates the decoder to render the triggered frame's embedding into the target mask across different prompts while keeping the clean frame mask unchanged as well.
 Below, we discuss the detailed design in both stages.

 \mypara{Stage 1} In stage 1, we only update the image encoder \(f\) and freeze all other modules.
-We define \(f'\) to be the image encoder of a reference model trained on clean data, \(\mathcal{D}_{\mathrm{trig}}\) and \(\mathcal{D}_{\mathrm{clean}}\) to be the sets of triggered and clean training frames, respectively, and \(x_{target}\) to be an attacker predefined target image with target embedding \(f(x_{target})\).
+We define \(f'\) to be the image encoder of a reference model trained on clean data, \(\mathcal{D}_{\mathrm{trig}}\) and \(\mathcal{D}_{\mathrm{clean}}\) to be the sets of triggered and clean training frames, respectively, and \(x_{target}\) to be an attacker predefined target image with target embedding \(f'(x_{target})\).
 To meet the effectiveness and utility goals, we introduce two losses.
-The effectiveness loss pulls embeddings of triggered frames toward the predefined target embedding \(f(x_{target})\):
+The effectiveness loss pulls embeddings of triggered frames toward the predefined target embedding \(f'(x_{target})\):

 The utility loss preserves clean performance by aligning clean embeddings with those from the reference encoder:

 The final loss in stage 1 can be defined as a weighted sum of the two losses mentioned above: